podhmo/individual-sandbox/daily/20160822/example_trap_signal/readme.md

 ```

 handling signal.
-(want to intercept running this program, but also want to waiting that first task is ending completely)
+(want to intercept running this program, but also want to waiting until first task is finished completely)

 ```